For many years, I have been dismayed by the distortions that have been promulgated on both sides of the "Climate Change Debate", and

 The following documents discuss these issues.

-If you would rather not wade through either of these two papers, you might consider viewing a documentary by John Robson entitled
+If you would rather not wade through this paper, you might consider viewing a documentary by John Robson entitled "The Environment

 For a shorter (and more humorous) discussion of the topic by a Nobel Laureate, look at: